rschristian/preact-github-calendar/README.md

 ## API

-This library offers a few options now, with more to come in the future.
-All are entirely optional, no need to provide the `options` prop if you have no wish to customize anything.
+All options are entirely optional, no need to provide the `options` prop if you have no wish to customize anything.
 These only override the defaults; if you like the display, no need to change anything!

 ### blockMargin